- Focus and Scope

 Publication Frequency

 The Journal of Government and Civil Society (JGCS) is published twice a year, in April (Issue 1) and October (Issue 2).
+The publication process for the Journal of Government and Civil Society (JGCS) is designed to be efficient and transparent, ensuring high-quality academic output.
+The typical timeline from article submission to publication decision spans approximately 12 weeks.
 More specifically, the process of publication schedule of Journal Government and Civil Society is as follows:

 • Article Submission